-The Oxford Learner’s Dictionary defines the term ‘love’ as ‘a strong feeling of liking and caring for somebody or something, especially a member of your family or a friend (1)’ and “obsession as ‘the state in which a person’s mind is completely filled with thoughts of one particular thing or person in a way that is not normal (2)’.
-There is a fine line between the two feelings, so it is difficult to identify when love turns into obsession.
+According to the Oxford Learner’s Dictionary, love can be defined as ‘a strong feeling of liking and caring for somebody or something, especially a member of your family or a friend (1)’ and obsession can be defined as ‘the state in which a person’s mind is completely filled with thoughts of one particular thing or person in a way that is not normal (2)’.
+These meanings indicate a clear difference between the two feelings, but most of the time, it doesn’t take long for love to turn into an obsession.

 20 Differences Between Love And Obsession

 If you feel your partner’s feelings for you are less of love and more of an obsession, look out for the following signs to be sure of their feelings.

 When someone falls in love, they allow the relationship to bloom and flourish at its own pace.
 They will not rush to make it official, as they would want to see how the relationship develops.
 But someone obsessed with you will be afraid of losing you and insist on making your relationship official.
 Such behavior doesn’t constitute love and only shows their need to latch onto you.

 When in love, it is natural for your partner to pamper you and make you feel special occasionally.
 But when love becomes an obsession, your partner may constantly pamper you with gifts and surprises to keep you happy in a way that makes it difficult for you to abandon them.
 The supposed ‘acts of love’ are a bribe to keep you hooked in the relationship.